-- A PSA less than 2.5 ng/mL is considered low-risk (less than 2% cancer probability). - A PSA greater than 10 ng/mL is generally regarded as an indication for biopsy (67% cancer probability), but up to 33% of biopsies in this group may be negative for cancer. - For intermediate PSA values between 2.5 and 10 ng/mL an additional test called free PSA is performed to aid the decision regarding biopsy in an effort to minimise unnecessary biopsies.
+- A PSA less than 2.5 ng/mL is considered low-risk (less than 2% cancer probability). - A PSA greater than 10 ng/mL is generally regarded as an indication for biopsy (67% cancer probability), but up to 33% of biopsies in this group may be negative for cancer. - For intermediate PSA values between 2.5 and 10 ng/mL an additional test called free PSA is performed to aid the decision regarding whether or not a biopsy should be conducted.